How to Block Mobile Bots Using Session & Header Secrets

 Using the Shared Secret feature allows you to specify the word to be used as a shared secret.
 That word will be embedded in the app and applied to every request going out from the mobile app, thus indicating that the request is authentic and comes from a valid app.
 Then the WAF can filter the traffic to verify the existence of the shared secret in the request header, and block all requests that do not include the shared secret.

-Prerequisites for Using Shared Secret:
+Prerequisites for Using Appdome's Shared Secret Plugins:

 To use Appdome’s mobile app security build system to Block queries from automated bots , you’ll need: